RenLaw5/RenLaw5.github.io/README.md

 I hope you enjoy my work as much as I did working on it.

 ### Features
+- Can be displayed on any screen.
+- Has Light and Dark mode, set by default with user's browser configuration but can be manually changed.
+- Can be displayed in English and Spanish, also automatically set.

 ### Used technologies
 All this project technologies are pretty simple, I used only:

 - HTML for the structure of the web.
 - CSS to add some custom style.
+- JavaScript to customize some features.
 - Bootstrap5 to keep a responsive design and make it easy to visualize on any device.

 ### Project structure